SonarSource/sonarlint-core/API_CHANGES.md

 * Signature of `org.sonarsource.sonarlint.core.rpc.protocol.backend.file.DidUpdateFileSystemParams#DidUpdateFileSystemParams` was changed
   * Parameter `addedOrChangedFiles` was split into `addedFiles` and `changedFiles`
-* Removed parameter `branch` from `org.sonarsource.sonarlint.core.rpc.protocol.client.issue.IssueDetailsDto` as it should not be used anymore by the client.
+* Removed parameter `branch` and `pullRequest` from `org.sonarsource.sonarlint.core.rpc.protocol.client.issue.IssueDetailsDto` as it should not be used anymore by the client.
-  This is used as part of the Open in IDE feature, and SLCORE is now checking for branches.

 # 10.10